ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 ## Footnotes and References

-[1]: A few examples in this chapter have been inspired by [the handout](https://steemit.com/mathematics/@markgritter/double-pushouts-on-graphs) titled "Double Pushout Rewriting in Chemistry" authored by Georg Fischer, and Hannah Gschwentner, and [the blog post](https://steemit.com/mathematics/@markgritter/double-pushouts-on-graphs) "Double pushouts on Graphs" by Mark Gritter!
+[1].
+Few of the examples and puzzles in this chapter were inspired by [the handout](https://steemit.com/mathematics/@markgritter/double-pushouts-on-graphs) titled "Double Pushout Rewriting in Chemistry" authored by Georg Fischer, and Hannah Gschwentner, and [the blog post](https://steemit.com/mathematics/@markgritter/double-pushouts-on-graphs) "Double pushouts on Graphs" by Mark Gritter!